GOP candidate poses with rifle, says she’s targeting ‘socialist’ congresswomen

 Greene has already created problems for Republicans.
 As an adherent of the QAnon conspiracy, she backs the baseless theory that Trump is battling a cabal of “deep state” saboteurs who worship Satan and traffic children for sex.
 The FBI has labeled the group a domestic terrorist threat.

-Greene won a Republican primary runoff in Georgia’s 14th Congressional District, last month.
+Greene won a Republican primary runoff in Georgia’s 14th Congressional District last month.
 Her victory, in a northwestern swath of the state that has favored Republicans by wide margins, sets her up to become QAnon’s first devotee in Congress.

-Greene has been caught on camera calling black voters “slaves” to the Democratic Party and likening the election of Muslim lawmakers to an “Islamic invasion” of the U.S. government.
+Greene has been caught on camera calling Black voters “slaves” to the Democratic Party and likening the election of Muslim lawmakers to an “Islamic invasion” of the U.S. government.

 The day after the runoff, Trump hailed Greene as a “future Republican Star,” tweeting that she is “strong on everything and never gives up — a real WINNER!”
 He did not endorse in the runoff.